 You have many new health issues

 Are you constantly ill?
 Have you recently put on weight?
 These could be signs that you dislike your job or hate your job.
-It could also be due to stress, exhaustion, or dissatisfaction with other aspects of life; however, if it is exclusive to your employment, there may be something at work.
+It could also be due to stress, exhaustion, or dissatisfaction with other aspects of life; however, there may be something at work if it is exclusive to your employment.
 Illnesses such as backache, headaches, or gastrointestinal problems may also be signs.

 You haven’t had a pay raise in years

 If you are not rewarded for your efforts, it is common to feel underpaid and dissatisfied with your employment.
 You may be financially stressed and disappointed because there are no prospects to earn more money or advance in rank.
-It can be reason for being the demotivated in job and you start to hate your job.
+It can be the reason for being demotivated, and you start to hate your job.
 Even if you get a raise, inflation will erode its value, and your savings will have no place to grow.

-Investigate the source of your grumpiness.
-Is it because you are not given the opportunity to advance, or because you are underpaid?
+Investigate the source of your irritability.
+Is it because you are not allowed to advance, or because you are underpaid?

-If you are unable to grow because you are not given the opportunity, concentrate on recognising your abilities and figuring out how to put them to greater use.
+If you cannot grow because you are not given the opportunity, concentrate on recognising your abilities and figuring out how to put them to greater use.
 If it’s because you’re paid less than the market rate, your main goal should be to persuade your supervisor to recognise your worth and give you a raise.